pillarwallet/pillarwallet/RECRUITMENT.md

 ### 💬 Community

-We at Pillar strongly believe in community, jump to our Discord at https://chat.pillar.fi and say hello! 👋
+We at Pillar strongly believe in community, jump into our Discord at https://chat.pillar.fi and say hello! 👋

 ### 💻 The technical